Soong19/NanoDB/doc/lab7.md

 From the last LSN, walk up according the prevLSN to the START record.
 For each UPDATE record, restore the changes. => Very straightforward.

+## Step 6: Implement Redo and Undo Processing

+> Implement both the redo and undo phases of recovery processing

+* Redo & Analysis Phase: For each WAL record, record START, redo UPDATE, mark ABORT/COMMIT. => redo all the UPDATEs even uncommitted, get the info of all incomplete transactions for *Undo Phase*.